 Waiting Period in Alabama:

 Nonresidents who want to be married by a county marriage official may have to wait three days.
-Please contact the county offices to verify whether or not you will have a waiting period.
+Contact the county offices to verify whether or not you will have a waiting period.

 Fees in Alabama: